gesundelehre/gesundelehre_translate/content/static/evangelisation-freiluftpredigen/freiluftpredigen.md

 Other famous preachers started their ministries by preaching in the streets, such as **C.H.
 Spurgeon**, **D.L.
 Moody**, and **Billy Graham**.
 Spurgeon began preaching in the streets of London at the age of 16, which he continued until he became pastor of the Metropolitan Tabernacle at 19.

 **Dwight L. Moody** (1837-1899) was a well known preacher in the Chicago area.
 The Moody Bible Institute bears his name.
 "One of his regular practices in the late sixties was to exhort the passersby in the evenings from the steps of the court house.
 Often these impromptu gathering drew as many hecklers as supporters."
-MOODY WAS A STREET PREACHER!
+MOODY WAR EIN STRASSENPREDIGER!

-It is well known that **The Salvation Army** started out doing a lot of STREET PREACHING!
+Es wohl bekannt, dass die **Heilsarmee** begann mit einer Menge an STRASSENPREDIGT!

 Coming to Modern Times there is a remnant today of those who still carry on the mission of STREET PREACHING.
 A particular aspect of open air preaching is utilization of the Free Speech Platforms on College and University Campuses.
 Cal State Berkeley was ablaze with Bible preaching in the 1960s by **Hubert Lindsey** (also known as "Holy Hubert" to those turbulent times).
 Today others follow in his footsteps.